-Overpronation is often recognised as a flattening or rolling in of the foot.
-It is not quite as simple as that as the timing of when the foot rolls in is also important.
+Overpronation of the foot is not an injury itself but if you over pronate then you may be more susceptible to a number of sports injuries.
+It is often recognised as a flattening or rolling in of the foot but it is not quite as simple as that as the timing of when the foot rolls in is also important.

 The problem with pronation is when it is excessive, here the term overpronation (or hyper-pronation) is used.
 This is quite a common problem and can lead to a number of injuries, especially in runners, including: